cryptpad/documentation/admin_guide/installation.rst

    cd cryptpad/config
    cp config.example.js config.js

 Please read the configuration file, and modify variables as needed.

-..
-XXX especially administrator email, httpSafeOrigin
+The `domains <admin_domain_config>`_ are particulalry important.

 The server can now be started with